Policy Name: Degree/Certificate Requirements

 - State University of New York Policy on Awarding Two Degrees at the Same Level

-- State University of New York Procedures for Awarding of Academic Credit by Evaluation
+- State University of New York Policy for Award of Academic Credit by Evaluation

 - Onondaga Community College Catalog